genevate/style_guides/business/leadership.md

 ## Growth Trajectories (for high performing employees)

 - Steep (can be high maintenance and might not stay in one place for long):
   - Push them to tackle new challenges.
   - Cleary define their path to promotion.
   - Make them your thought partner.
   - Don't ignore them because of their independence or belief they don't need to be managed.
 - Slow (stable and tend to remain in their roles for some time)
   - Honor them for the great work they do because, very often, they go unrecognized.

 ## Maintenance

-- Maintain quarterly 1x1 meetings with the following structure:
+- Maintain weekly 1x1 meetings with the following structure:
   - You:
     - What should I start doing?
     - What should I stop doing?
     - What should I keep doing?
   - Them:
     - What do you want to be doing?
     - What are you not doing?
     - What do you feel you ought to be doing?
   - Tips:
     - Always block an hour of time (maybe you don't fill it but ensuring plenty of time shows value).
     - Pick a casual settings: lunch at a restuarant, a beach walk, a brief hike, a stroll in the meadows, etc.
     - Allowing people to open up and tell the truth is hard and uncomfortable.
 Ask the uncomfortable questions and don't be afraid to dig deep (in a polite way, of course ;-).
     - Reward those who tell the truth by honoring their request for change.
 Do this through determination and dilligence by providing constant status updates/feedback, either privately or publically, until the change is solidified.

 ## Resources